matthewtownson/Python_KD4014/setup.md

     f) Select "Use Windows' default console window" and click on "Next".

+    g) Ensure that "Default (fast-forward or merge) is selected and click "Next"

+    h) Ensure that "Git Credential Manager Core" is selected and click on "Next".

+    i) Ensure that "Enable file system caching" is selected and click on "Next".

-    g) Click on "Install"
+    j) Click on "Install"

-    h) Click on "Finish"
+    k) Click on "Finish"

 3. If your "HOME" environment variable is not set (or you don't know what this is):